Riffs of Tradition: Top Celtic Guitarists

 Here we present a carefully curated list of exceptional Celtic guitarists whose talent has shaped the genre.

-The article presents top Celtic music artists: Tony McManus, Steve Baughman, Pat Kirtley, Al Petteway, and Soïg Sibéril.
+This piece looks at five top players: Tony McManus, Steve Baughman, Pat Kirtley, Al Petteway, and Soïg Sibéril.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.